 - 1. Engage in preparation, participation, and reflection of an international healthcare and a medical experience. - 2.
 Increase one's cultural humility. - 3.
-Gain insight into health care disparities and the social determinants of health.

-4. Broaden clinical exposure and experience in the evaluation/management of diseases endemic in developing countries, however, rarely encountered in the United States.
+Gain insight into health care disparities and the social determinants of health. - 4.
+Broaden clinical exposure and experience in the evaluation/management of diseases endemic in developing countries, however, rarely encountered in the United States.

-Goals & Objectives: Assessment methods (examples- explain how student will be

-To provide students with practice-oriented learning

-opportunities related to international health. evaluated)

-Patient Care:

-• Teach students to gather

-accurate and essential Skills evaluation from

-information in a system direct observation.

-without modern Case log

-technological

-equipment.

-• Enhance students'

-ability to make

-diagnostic plans for

-patients in a system of

-limited technology and

-financial resources

-• Teach students to

-recognize acute diseases

-that are rare in the

-United States.

-• Teach students to

-develop management

-options for treatment of

-diseases rare in the

-United States.
+Goals & Objectives: To provide students with practice-oriented learning opportunities related to international health.
+Assessment methods: Teach students to gather accurate and essential information in a system without modern technological equipment.
+Enhance students' ability to make diagnostic plans for patients in a system of limited technology and financial resources Teach students to recognize acute diseases that are rare in the United States.
+Teach students to develop management options for treatment of diseases rare in the United States.
 Teach students to develop management options for treatment of diseases common in the United States but with limited resources.
+Skills evaluation from direct observation.
+Case log Medical knowledge: Case presentationsCase log
-Medical knowledge: Teach students about acute medical diseases in developing world countries.
-Enhance students' ability to integrate and apply their basic science knowledge to these uncommon diseases.
-Expose students through reading and clinical experience to parasite infestations and infectious diseases not Case presentations Case log usually seen in the USA.
-Interpersonal and communication skills: Expose the student to the challenges of cross- cultural communication in a multilingual context.
-Guide students in forming healthy cross- cultural relationships.
-Teach students the practical and ethical challenges of interpretation services in a clinical setting. .
-Observations of faculty and staff Practice Based learning and Improvement:

-Expose the students to the local patient population, helping them to observe how local health practices and superstition affect the patient Demonstrate to students how to analyze and improve the quality of hospital and clinic practice in a developing country with limited technological and financial resources.
-Observations of faculty and staff Professionalism: Demonstrate to the students a respect and compassion for each individual patient Expose the students to the ethical dilemmas posed in an overseas clinic or hospital such as limited resources, needs of poor patients, a competitive local medical community, maintaining the ethos of the hospital or clinic practice Demonstrate integrity in all aspects of medical practice Observations of faculty and staff Systems based practice:• Expose students to the various health care systems available in the international medical community Observations of faculty and staff Reflection essay

-- Expose the student to specific ways in which the specific hospital or clinic experience relates to the health care community so far as consultants, referrals, and partnerships - Expose students to medical mission life and possible career in international health.
+• Enhance students' ability to integrate and apply their basic science knowledge to these uncommon ! diseases.
+Expose students through reading and clinical ! experience to parasite infestations and infectious ! diseases not usually seen in the USA. !
+Interpersonal and communication skills: Expose the student to the challenges of cross- Observations of faculty cultural communication in a multilingual context. and staff Guide students in forming healthy cross-cultural relationships. !
+Teach students the practical and ethical challenges ! of interpretation services in a clinical setting.
+Practice Based learning and Improvement: • Expose the students to the local patient population, Observations of faculty helping them to observe how local health practices and staff and superstition affect the patient !
+Demonstrate to students how to analyze and improve the quality of hospital and clinic practice in a developing country with limited technological and financial resources.
+Professionalism: !
+Demonstrate to the students a respect and ! compassion for each individual patient Observations of faculty • Expose the students to the ethical dilemmas posed in and staff an overseas clinic or hospital such as limited resources, needs of poor patients, a competitive local medical community, maintaining the ethos of the hospital or clinic practice Demonstrate integrity in all aspects of medical practice.
+Systems based practice: Observations of faculty Expose students to the various health care systems and staff available in the international medical community Reflection essay Expose the student to specific ways in which the specific hospital or clinic experience relates to the health care community so far as consultants, referrals, and partnerships Expose students to medical mission life and possible career in international health.